rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 ### Exercise Two

-- As a garage owner I want to be able to add a car to the garage
+- As a garage owner I want to add a car to the garage
-- As a garage owner I want to be able to find a car by registration plate
+- As a garage owner I want to find a car by its registration plate
-- As a garage owner I want to be able to remove a car
+- As a garage owner I want to remove a car from the garage
-- As a garage owner I want to see all the cars by a particular make
+- As a garage owner I want to see all the cars of a particular make

 It should:
 * Have one class: